opencog/atomspace/opencog/query/README-Algorithm.md

 ### Algorithm
 The idea, and the appropriate algorithm can be exposed through a series of examples.
-Fisrt, consider the pattern where the AlwaysLink is the only clause:
+First, consider the pattern where the AlwaysLink is the only clause:
 ```
     (Always (P X))